 - Typically provided at a lower cost than potable water

 - Does not fall under the same water restriction as potable water during times of conservation

 Current users of reclaimed water include

 - The Forum Shopping Center

 - Schertz-Cibolo-Universal City ISD athletic complex

-Please Contact Brandon Bradley, Capital Project Specialist with CCMA, for inquiries on Reclaimed Water.
+Please Contact Brandon Bradley, Assistant Utility Director with CCMA, for inquiries on Reclaimed Water.